heptarch/heptarch.github.io/projects.md

    coordinated from above.
 In turns, this requires technical maturity and vision, the insight of scientist-managers like Kelly.
 Grumpy professorial PIs show that not every scientist is cut out for this;
    nor should they have to be.
-While professors may not have a choice, industry has the luxury of choosing some people to be managers, and some to be researchers.
+While professors in applied fields may not have a choice, industry has the luxury of choosing some people to be managers, and some to be researchers.
 Ironically, there may be more "pure" academic freedom in industrial R&D than the groves of academe!